-- paid to employees by the qualified business during the tax year, or - ✓ The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.
+- 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or - The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.

-Another limitation for taxpayers subject to the income-based limit is that the 199A deduction generally isn't available for income from "specified service businesses."
-Examples include businesses
+Another is that the 199A deduction generally isn't available for income from "specified service businesses."